Excel sheets, a business intelligence tool and no data warehouse. When is a data warehouse typically introduced in an organization?

 Productivity boost is one of several improvement aspects over data integration tools.
 Another benefit is agility.
 It means the ability to manage changes efficiently, such as changing business rules, adding new data sources, covering new analytics use cases, and even changing key architectural components without changing code.

 Since a key reason for a data warehouse is reliable data delivery, data warehouse automation must also improve robustness.
 Data warehouse automation delivered as software that is developed for minimum downtime, is well tested, documented and used across several industries significantly reduces risk of operating the data warehouse.

 Risk reduction is the final major benefit.
 Standardizing code means there are significantly less key personnel risks and it’s much easier to handover projects and code to other people.

-For more on how this is different please check out our Guide to Data Warehouse Automation.
+For more information on how this is different, please check out our Guide to Data Warehouse Automation.

 Hyperight: From your perspective, how do you see the progression of the data warehouse, its automation and BI?
 Any trends you see more of in the upcoming, let’s say, 12 months?

 Terje Vatle: Cloud data warehouses are getting more complex with several different technologies being integral parts of the data lifecycle.
 Hybrid cloud and multi cloud is getting normal.
 Governance and cost control are getting more difficult to manage.

 Organizations will more frequently ask themselves, where can I save money?
 How can I speed up data delivery?
 How can I trust the information and make the organization leverage the information for decision making?